armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/undoRolloutManifest.md

 </details>

 ## Example Policy

-requires a reason to be provided for any rollback.
+Requires a reason to be provided for any rollback.

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.http.authz
 default message=""